kubernetes-sigs/kustomize/proposals/11-21-krm-fn-k8s-backend.md

 just won't work with `--enable-as-a-pod` when they run from the client host.
 BUT if kustomize is ran from another pod that uses k8s volume, it will be possible to re-share the same volume that kustomize is using to the pod where krm-function is running.
 That means we have to give ability to user to configure a set of volumes for the pod.

+Going forward we may still want to try to extend compatibility between `docker` and `kubectl` reaction to `--mount` flags: we may want to parse mount flag and in case of mounting files or directories we can generate ConfigMap that includes the files (may use `data` or even `binaryData` fields).
+That will allow us to emulate read-only mount `docker` behavior for `kubectl`.

 Keeping all that in mind now we can speak about the implementation options: